| |

 little fun with us.
 I think he played a

-And I am glad he did.
+And I am glad they pulled it off.
 It was a fun story.

 |